CFaiRLLM: Consumer Fairness Evaluation in Large-Language Model Recommender System: Proposed Evaluation Framework

-\textbf{Data.} To evaluate the effectiveness of our movie recommendation system, we utilized the \texttt{ML-1M} dataset, a widely known dataset in recommender system research.
-Given the zero-shot scenario of our study, we partitioned the dataset into train/valid/test (80/10/10) employing the users' own ratings as their profiles and test for evaluation.
-Validation is created only for future comparison with CF models, and keeping the setting reproducible.
-The statistics of the final dataset is shown in Table \ref{tbl:ML_datasets_stats_extended}.
+To evaluate the effectiveness of our recommendation systems, we utilized two widely recognized datasets from different domains: \texttt{ML-1M} (movies) and \texttt{LastFM-1K} (music).
+These datasets were chosen because they represent distinct domains and contain sensitive attributes, making them suitable for our analysis.

+For \texttt{ML-1M}, we used users' explicit movie ratings, while for \texttt{LastFM-1K}, we started with implicit feedback in the form of user-song play counts.
+To make this dataset more similar to the movie domain, the implicit feedback was converted to explicit feedback on a scale of 1 to 5, following the procedure proposed in \cite{deldjoo2020dataset,lee2015escaping}.
+This conversion ensured consistency in prompt construction and allowed for a more direct comparison between the two datasets.

+We selected not to use the \texttt{LastFM-360K} dataset, as it is limited to artist-level interactions, whereas \texttt{LastFM-1K} provides both artist and song-level data, making it better suited for our study.
+For each dataset, we partitioned the data into training and testing sets using a temporal splitting strategy.
+Users' own ratings or interactions were used to construct their profiles in the training set, while the test set was reserved for evaluation.
+The statistics of the final datasets are shown in Table \ref{tbl:datasets_stats_extended}.
 Given the complex nature of our experiments, each user in our dataset is exposed to various scenarios (instructions).
 These included evaluations with and without a sensitive attribute, alongside assessments employing different user sampling strategies.
-This multi-faceted approach required over \textit{ten distinct} instructions per participant, significantly increasing the communication and labor requirements when interfacing with OpenAI.
+This multi-faceted approach required over \textit{ten distinct} instructions per target user, significantly increasing the communication and labor requirements when interfacing with OpenAI.
 To mitigate these challenges and manage associated costs, a strategic sampling method was adopted, where we used a subset of a representative group of 150 users from the dataset.
-For each user, we repeated the specified tasks, ensuring both thoroughness and efficiency in our analysis. \textbf{Sampling Strategies and Sensitive Attributes.} Our exploration of sampling strategies was comprehensive, including options such as \squotes{random}, \squotes{top-rated}, \squotes{recent}, mentioned in Section~\ref{subsec:Item_cons} In parallel, we examined various sensitive attributes to understand their impact on recommendation fairness.
-These attributes included \squotes{gender,} \squotes{age group,} \squotes{intersectional}, and scenarios excluding sensitive attributes altogether.
+For each user, we repeated the specified tasks, to make a right balance between thoroughness and efficiency in our analysis.